PRM: passengers with reduced mobility

 - Three and a half hours for intercontinental flights.

 If you report directly to the check-in desks, you should arrive the following number of hours before the flight departure times:

 - Three hours for intercontinental flights.

-You can request assistance at any of the four help points or directly at the check-in desk.
+You can request assistance at any of the five help points or directly at the check-in desk.